 Formations take a while for the players to get used to the system and the players around them, so if it doesn’t work at first, try again and work on it in training.

 Of course, the players must be able to implement a style of play effectively.
 Still, it comes down to a team’s manager picking a formation that makes their players shine, flaunting strengths, and hiding weaknesses.

 Whether the team is slow or fast, strong offensively or strong defensively, there’s a formation for that.

-A midfield with N’Golo Kanté and Jorginho as the focal points is going to be much different than a midfield with Kevin De Bruyne and İlkay Gündoğan even if the formation on paper is technically the same.
+A midfield with N’Golo Kanté and Jorginho as the focal points is going to be much different than a midfield with Kevin De Bruyne and İlkay Gündoğan, even if the formation on paper is technically the same.

-As a result, many people refer to formations with various numbering systems that seem a bit more confusing than they actually are.
+As a result, many people refer to formations with various numbering systems that seem a bit more confusing than they are.
 So don’t get disheartened!
 It’s simpler than it looks.

 Best soccer formation for a slow team